AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 * Contact Email:

-* Is excluded from the rolled out properties; see [Excluding Properties and Node Types from Synchronization](/help/sites-administering/msm-sync.md#excluding-properties-and-node-types-from-synchronization).
+  * Is excluded from the rolled out properties.
+  * Please see the document [Configuring Live Copy Synchronization](/help/sites-cloud/administering/msm/live-copy-sync-config.md#excluding-properties-and-node-types-from-synchronization) for more information.

 * Key Visual Style:

-* Make sure you are not allowed to edit this property in the touch-enabled UI unless inheritance is cancelled, also that you can then reinstate inheritance; this is controlled by clicking the chain/broken-chain links that toggle to indicate the status of the connection.
+  * Make sure you are not allowed to edit this property unless inheritance is cancelled.
+  * Also ensure that you can then reinstate inheritance.
+This is controlled by clicking the chain/broken-chain links that toggle to indicate the status of the connection.

 Whether a page property is subject to roll out and therefore, subject to cancelling/reinstating inheritance when editing, is controlled by the dialog property:

 * `cq-msm-lockable`

-  * is applicable to items in a touch-enabled UI dialog
-  * will create the chain-link symbol in the dialog
+  * This will create the chain-link symbol in the dialog.
-  * only allows editing if inheritance is cancelled (the chain-link is broken)
+  * This only allows editing if inheritance is cancelled (the chain-link is broken).
-  * only applies to the first child level of the resource
+  * This only applies to the first child level of the resource
     * **Type**: `String`

-    * **Value**: holds the name of the property under consideration (and is comparable to the value of the property `name`; for example, see
+    * **Value**: Holds the name of the property under consideration and is comparable to the value of the property `name`
-      `/libs/foundation/components/page/cq:dialog/content/items/tabs/items/basic/items/column/items/title/items/title`
+      * For example, see `/libs/foundation/components/page/cq:dialog/content/items/tabs/items/basic/items/column/items/title/items/title`

 When `cq-msm-lockable` has been defined, breaking/closing the chain will interact with MSM in the following way:

-* if the value of `cq-msm-lockable` is:
+* If the value of `cq-msm-lockable` is:

   * **Relative** (for example, `myProperty` or `./myProperty`)

-    * it will add and remove the property from `cq:propertyInheritanceCancelled`.
+    * Breaking the chain will add and remove the property from `cq:propertyInheritanceCancelled`.

   * **Absolute** (for example, `/image`)

-    * breaking the chain will cancel inheritance by adding the `cq:LiveSyncCancelled` mixin to `./image` and setting `cq:isCancelledForChildren` to `true`.
+    * Breaking the chain will cancel inheritance by adding the `cq:LiveSyncCancelled` mixin to `./image` and setting `cq:isCancelledForChildren` to `true`.

-    * closing the chain will revert inheritance.
+    * Closing the chain will revert inheritance.

 >[!NOTE]
 >